In a Hurry to have Emergency Dental Treatment?

 Call our practice at anytime between 8am – 8pm* and speak with a trained dental expert.
 You can call us directly on 1300 467 112.

 Broken or Chipped Tooth

-You need to see a Dentist as soon as possible.
+You need to see an emergency Dentist as soon as possible.
 Call us on 1300 467 112 or book an appointment online on this page.

 Clean the affected area with warm water.
 If the broken tooth has been caused by a trauma injury, then place a cold pack on your face near the injured area to help reduce any swelling.

 Should you find pieces of the tooth, we ask that you collect these and bring them with you to your emergency dental appointment.
 Keep these segments in a wet or damp cloth.

 Fortunately, most chipped teeth can be bonded back onto the teeth with excellent results.